 In March 2020, the World Health Organization declared coronavirus COVID-19 a global pandemic.
 This contagious disease outbreak, which has continued to spread, and any related adverse public health developments, has adversely affected workforces, economies, and financial markets globally, potentially leading to an economic downturn.
 It is not possible for the Company to predict the duration or magnitude of the adverse results of the outbreak and its effects on the Company's business or results of operations or on the Company's industry partners who provide in-kind and/or financial contributions to the Company's government programs.
 There are travel restrictions and health and safety concerns that may delay the Company's research activities.
 Operations depend on safeguarding all personnel during the outbreak, which may be prohibitive in certain aspects.
 Nonetheless, the Company has implemented prevention measures at its office and laboratory facilities including the facilitation of remote work programs.
-Unfortunately, the research nature of the Company's activities do not qualify it for certain Government wage and loan subsidies.
-However, during the three months ended March 31, 2020, the Company received an additional \$250,000 from Sustainable Development Technology Canada in relation to COVID-19 pandemic relief.
+Various Government wage and loan subsidies are available to qualified companies to assist them with operating costs during the pandemic, and the various programs are constantly being expanded and relaxed, which may qualify the Company for additional assistance.
+To date, the Company has qualified for and received an additional \$250,000 from Sustainable Development Technology Canada, and approximately \$195,000 from the Innovative Assistance Program (under NRC-IRAP), both in relation to COVID-19 pandemic relief.